zoccoler/napari-sklearn-decomposition/README.md

 ## Installation

-You can install `napari-sklearn-decomposition` via [pip]:

-    pip install napari-sklearn-decomposition
+This plugin is experimental and pre-alpha.
+At the moment you can only install from this repository.

 To install latest development version :